Liu-group/Ab-Initio-Interaction-Map/README.md

 Generate solvent box coordinates using the packmol.py script, which employs Packmol to place system1, system2, in interested solvent and creates solvated.pdb file:

-python packmol.py
+python 1.packmol.py

 Generate parameter file for whole system with tleap.sh script, which uses tleap tools and loads parameter files for individual systems and generate parameter file for whole system:

-tleap -f tleap.sh
+tleap -f 2.tleap.sh

 This will generate system.pdb, system.parm, and system.rst files